ARD International Music Competition

 The ARD International Music Competition (Internationaler Musikwettbewerb der ARD) is the largest international classical music competition in Germany.
-It is organised by the Bayerischer Rundfunk and held once a year in Munich.
+It is organised by the Bayerischer Rundfunk and is held once a year in Munich, usually in September.
+Since its inception in 1952, it has become one of the most prestigious classical music competitions.
+In 1957, it became one of the founding members of the World Federation of International Music Competitions.